chucho2/ConwaysGameOfLife/README.txt

 There are 5 interesting presets to enjoy.

-The Game uses multi threading to assist in the smooth life and death animations of the cells.
-The cell groping class is designed to chunk the cell updates down into smaller groups every time the frame rate dips below 60, without ever using more than 9 threads.
+The Camera is initialized dynamically, placing the initial distance from the camera to the center of the grid relative to the size of the grid.